Department of Atomic Energy (Malaysia): Objectives

-To ensure all Atomic Energy Activities are Safe, Secured and Safeguarded (3S's) for protecting the Public, Workers and Environment.
+To ensure all atomic energy activities are safe, secured and safeguarded (3S's) for protecting the public, workers and environment.

 Mission

 To regulate the use of atomic energy for nation's wealth and well being.

 Vision

-An effective regulatory body for Safety, Security and Safeguards in atomic energy activities.
+An effective regulatory body for safety, security and safeguards in atomic energy activities.

-Function
+Functions

 Atom Malaysia's functions as set forth in Act 304 are as follows: